Meet Harry Smith Vacation Studentship recipient: Janvi Gianchandani Baxani

 How did you feel when you found out your application was successful?

 I was absolutely thrilled when I found out that my application was successful.
-This studentship will take me one step closer to my goal of contributing to real-world research.
+This studentship would take me one step closer to my goal of contributing to real-world research.
 It will also prepare me for forthcoming projects and challenges, such as the one I anticipate in my final year.
 I was really grateful and excited and I look forward to the opportunity to follow my passion for microbiology.

 How would you go about explaining your research to someone who may not understand science?